How to Fix a Tripped Fuse

 2. Check your circuit breakers to see which ones have tripped

-When you look at your fuse box you’ll notice that one or more of the switches are down in the “off” position.
+When you look at your fuse box (consumer unit), you’ll notice that one or more of the switches are down in the “off” position.
 Usually, each switch will have a label, so you should be able to tell straight away where in your home it’s linked to.

 Close up of a fuse box with a single switch tripped